mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 ### Advanced Git

-What do I mean by advanced git?
+What do I mean by advanced Git?
 I'm thinking of four different operations in particular:
 * `git revert`
 * `git cherry-pick`
 * `git rebase`